dgattey/dg/README.md

 We use feature branches in this repo + pull requests.
 [Create a PR](https://github.com/dgattey/dg/pulls), using a provided template if possible.
 If possible, referencing an [issue](https://github.com/dgattey/dg/issues) that tracks the problem is optimal.
 We use [labels](https://github.com/dgattey/dg/labels) to categorize, and [milestones](https://github.com/dgattey/dg/milestones) to track dependencies.
 Please follow the [Contribution Guidelines](https://github.com/dgattey/dg/blob/master/CONTRIBUTING.md) at all times.

 ## DNS, CDN, and Deployment
 We're set up with [Cloudflare](https://cloudflare.com) managing DNS & [Netlify](https://netlify.com) as the CDN and CI server that hosts the site.
 Cloudflare's MX records point to [ZohoMail](https://zoho.com/mail), and points to Netlify as the site source.
+Headers/redirects are set up via `netlify.toml` rules.

 ### Ready to deploy?
 Every commit to `master` branch triggers a new deploy & publish on Netlify :tada:.
 By default, it uses `JEKYLL_ENV=production bundle exec jekyll build`.
 Merging a PR to `master` will trigger a build for you.
 If you want a manual deploy, you can log in to Netlify and trigger one.